OED developer test data

 Mathematical data

-he following picture shows the meters test4DaySin, test4HourSin, test23MinSin & test15MinSine.
+The following picture shows the meters Sin 4 Day kWh, Sin 4 Hour kWh, Sin 23 Min kWh, Sin 15 Min kWh.
 It is designed to show how the number of points impact the line quality in OED and verify that varied reading rates do not impact the OED code.
-What you see is that the 4 day line is stair step because each group of 4 day points have the same value.
+What you see is that the 4 day line is shifted due to the placement of the time values.
 The other meters are very similar in value.
 This shows that the daily averaging in OED is accurate.
-Note that in this and all line graphics, you will see the same value as you zoom in to see hourly or even minute level points.
+Note that in this and all line graphics, you will see the similar values as you zoom in to see hourly or meter level points.
 This is because the data is kW.
 The only change you will see is in the quality of the graphic if you zoom in so tight that you have limited points to graph.

 Sample line graphic of sine with readings at various rates

 The following picture shows the same meters as above but as a bar graph with 4 week bars.
 In a perfect world, all the bars would have the same value for a given date range.
 As can be seen, there are small differences where the value varies more as the frequency of the readings goes down.
 This variation is due to the inaccuracy of low frequency readings as is normal.
-Note the last set of bars varies more due to a known issue in how the bar lengths are created.

 Sample bar graphic of sine with readings at various rates

-The following picture shows a line graphic of the sin values for the 7 different amplitudes (1-7).
+The following picture shows a line graphic of the sin values for the 3 different amplitudes (1-3).
 As expected, they have the same period with a different amplitude.
 Plus, it looks nice!

 Sample line graphic of sine with readings at various amplitudes

-The following picture shows a line graphic of a group containing all the sine amplitudes above but with 6 included twice.
-OED does not duplicate the values so the sum is a maximum of 28 or 1 + 2 + ... + 7 = 7 * 8 / 2.
+The following picture shows a line graphic of a group containing all the sine amplitudes above but with 1 & 2 included twice.
+OED does not duplicate the values so the sum is a maximum of 6 or 1 + 2 + 3.

 Sample line graphic of sine group with duplicate

 The following picture shows a sin and cos with the same amplitude.
-It should be noted that normally sin and cos and phase shifted so the high of one is the low of the other.
+It should be noted that normally sin and cos are phase shifted so the high of one is the low of the other.
 You do not see that because the values were shifted to all be positive.

 Sample line graphic of sine and cosine

-The following picture shows the meters testSqSin & testSqCos along with a group containing both meters (c2s2).
+The following picture shows the meters Sin Sq kWh & Cos Sq kWh along with a group containing both meters (Sin Sq + Cos Sq kWh).
 If OED is working properly then the group should have a constant value since sin^2 + cos^1 = 1 or the value of the amplitude in this case.
 This is a good test of whether groups work (for simple groups of only two meters).
-If you want to see how accurate OED is then just graph this group and you will see that the value is always 2.5.
-Note it graphs the group without a unit and that was okay because it was chosen after the meters so it uses the unit of the meters.
+If you want to see how accurate OED is then just graph this group and you will see that the value is always very close to 2.5.

 Sample line graphic of sin^2 and cos^2 along with a group combining them.

 The following image shows sin with readings every minute.
 It is a very high quality version of the first picture with points that are less frequent.
-It is zoomed in to a couple of days and the hover shows it is then every minute.This data is not automatically generated and is normally only used to test OED's speed when there is lots of reading points.
+It is zoomed in to less than a day to show the minute points.
+This data is not automatically generated and is normally only used to test OED's speed when there is lots of reading points.
+You would need to generate this data (placed in src/server/test/db/data/automatedTests/oneMinuteFreqTestData.csv) and then upload via CSV as described for the real-world data.

 Sample line graphic of sine with readings every one minute